alvinhochun/KritaShellExtension/README.md

 - TinyXML-2 - zlib license https://github.com/leethomason/tinyxml2

-For the license information on these libraries, you can either refer to the URLs shown above, or refer to the corresponding `COPYING` files included in the source tree and/or binary release package.
+For the license information on these libraries, you can either refer to the above URLs, or refer to the corresponding `COPYING` files included in the source tree and/or binary release package.